No. 463 Squadron RAAF: History

 No. 463 Squadron was raised as an Article XV squadron under the terms of the Empire Air Training Scheme in the United Kingdom, and allocated to the Royal Australian Air Force.
 It came into being on 25 November 1943 when a flight of Avro Lancaster heavy bombers and supporting personnel were transferred from another Australian squadron, No. 467 Squadron RAAF.
 Upon formation, the squadron was established at RAF Waddington, in Lincolnshire, and its first commanding officer was Wing Commander Rollo Kingsford-Smith.
 It was assigned to No. 5 Group RAF.

 The squadron commenced operations within a day of its formation, with its first mission being a night bombing mission over Berlin.
 This attack resulted in the loss of one Lancaster, but also saw the squadron shoot down its first German aircraft, a Junkers Ju 88 night fighter.
 Following its first operation, the squadron received more aircraft and although it was eventually expanded to two flights, it never achieved full strength of three flights.

 For the first part of the squadron's existence, its operations were mainly focused on night bombing raids over Germany, attacking mainly the industrial areas of Berlin and the Ruhr.
 Later, as the squadron's focus shifted to targets in France during the lead up to the Normandy invasion.
 In early May, the squadron attacked German armoured formations in France and targeted German airfields; losses were heavy during these operations with four aircraft being lost in a single raid on 10/11 May.
 On the eve of D-Day, they attacked German coastal positions overlooking Omaha Beach in support of the Allied landings.
 Following the successful lodgement, the squadron continued to undertake ground support operations, and began daylight missions.

 Aerial cinematography for intelligence and public morale purposes was another role of 463 Squadron.
 At least three Lancasters from 463 Sqn were fitted with Eyemo 35 mm cinecameras by the RAF Film Production Unit.
-In this capacity, some of the squadron's Lancasters were involved in attacks on the German pocket battleship Tirpitz, in Norway.
+In this capacity, some of the squadron's Lancasters were involved in attacks on the German battleship Tirpitz, in Norway.
 One crew set an endurance record, flying a 141/2 hour mission to film Operation Catechism: the final attack on Tirpitz, in Tromsø Fjord, on 12 November 1944.